TrafficControl Plugin

 Presetting

-The traffic control plugin uses ifb module (virtual communication port) for applying to the failure effects to inbound communication.
-(In this manual “inbound” indicates the direction in which the computer installed this plugin receives the packet, and “outbound” the direction in which sends out the packet.)
+The TrafficControl plugin uses the ifb module (virtual communication port) to simulate inbound communication failures.
+(In this manual, “inbound” refers to the direction in which the computer running this plugin receives packets, and “outbound” refers to the direction in which the computer running this plugin sends packets.)

 Note

-Here we will explain how to set the virtual communication port with the case using two communication ports.
-If one communication port is used only, setting of ifb1 is not necessary.
+Here, we will explain how to set up virtual communication ports using the example of using two communication ports.
+(If only one communication port is used, the ifb1 configuration is not necessary.)

-First, create the same number of virtual communication ports as the communication ports that you need to the state of signal transmission.
+First, create the same number of virtual communication ports as the communication ports to control.

 $ modprobe ifb numifbs=2